Independently owned and operated fuel, automotive, and convenience retail locations across Ontario and Manitoba.

 Helping an individual understand their personality type is the first step to personal and professional growth.
 The MBTI® assessment helps individuals understand their strengths, their preferred working styles, and ultimately helps them see their potential.
 Used individually to provide self-awareness and clarity of purpose, the...

-The CPI 260 ® instrument was designed specifically for training and development.
-This instrument contains 260 items carefully selected to identify an individual’s strengths and areas for development.
-The CPI 260 instrument can be used to help your organization with a variety of leadership and...
+The CPI 260 ® instrument was designed specifically assessing management and leadership potential.
+This instrument contains 260 items carefully selected from the original California Psychological Inventory assessment to identify an individual’s strengths and areas for development.
+The CPI 260 instrument is used extensively within organizations for a...